 Invitation to participate

-We are inviting people who have been admitted to hospital with (or suspected to have) COVID-19 to consent to join this research study comparing possible treatments.
+We are inviting people who have been admitted to hospital with COVID-19 and/or influenza pneumonia to consent to join this research study, which is comparing possible treatments.
 This form gives information about the study including the aims, risks and benefits of taking part.
-You may also be invited to participate in additional studies related to the RECOVERY trial (so-called “substudies”).

 WHAT YOU SHOULD KNOW ABOUT THIS RESEARCH STUDY: